octohedron/gcp-mongodb-cluster/README.md

 + `Ansible`, `Python` and `google-auth` python libraries
 + A google compute cloud account with billing enabled for the API's
-+ A JSON service account file with the required permissions, tested with project owner
++ A JSON service account file with the required permissions
 + A compute engine project

 ## Steps